Tips For Your First Day

 Tips for Your First Day

-- Purchase admission ticket(s) and rental form(s) at the ticket windows located at the West Lodge Then proceed down to the Rental Shop to obtain the proper equipment.
+- Purchase lift ticket(s) and rental form(s) at the ticket windows located at the West Lodge.
+Proceed down to the Rental Shop to obtain the proper equipment.
 Be sure to have your ski or snowboard bindings adjusted correctly.
 You can rent quality ski or snowboarding equipment at Perfect North Slopes.
 Click here to view our rentals page.

 - Dress in layers.
 Layering allows you to accommodate your body's constantly changing temperature.
 For example, dress in polypropylene underwear (top and bottoms), which feels good next to the skin, dries quickly, absorbs sweat and keeps you warm.
 Wear a turtleneck, sweater and jacket.

 - Be prepared.
 Mother Nature has a mind of her own.
 Bring a headband or hat with you to the slopes, 60 percent of heat-loss is through the head.
 Wear gloves or mittens (mittens are usually better for those susceptible to cold hands).

 - Know your limits.
 Learn to ski and snowboard in control.